ixxan/blog/_posts/2024-12-27-low-resource-speech-uyghur.md

 # 2. Low-Resource Language Speech Research
 <a id="low-resource-language-speech-research"></a>

-**Low-resource languages** are languages with limited linguistic data resources, such as annotated text corpora or speech data, which are essential for building robust speech and language models.
+**Low-resource languages** are languages with limited linguistic data resources, such as annotated text corpora or speech recordings, which are essential for building robust speech and language models.
 In recent years, efforts by various research groups and organizations have led to some significant progress in data creation and model development for low-resource languages.
+Below are a few notable examples.

 ### Common Voice (2017)
 Common Voice is a crowdsourcing project initiated by Mozilla to create a diverse **open-source dataset** of human voice recordings.
 It encourages volunteers to contribute their voices in various languages, including many low-resource ones.
 Anyone can record themselves reading texts or validate recordings submitted by others in available languages.
 It also allows individuals to request new languages and assist in making them available.
 This community-driven effort has been crucial in expanding and diversifying the dataset.